...

 The duration of the probate process for a mobile home in Texas varies depending on the complexity of the estate and any potential disputes.
 On average, the process can take anywhere from 6 months to a year or more.

 Yes, in certain circumstances.
-If the mobile home is titled jointly with rights of survivorship or as community property with right of survivorship, it may pass directly to the surviving owner without probate.
-Additionally, if the estate’s value, including the mobile home, is less than $75,000, a small estate affidavit may be used to transfer ownership without formal probate.
+A jointly titled mobile home with rights of survivorship can pass directly to the surviving owner without probate.
+The same applies to community property with right of survivorship.
+If the total estate value, including the mobile home, is under $75,000, a small estate affidavit may allow transfer without formal probate.

 If the deceased person did not leave a will, Texas intestacy laws determine how the assets, including the mobile home, are distributed among the heirs.
 The distribution follows a specific order based on the decedent’s family structure and relationships.